Normandy cider route: Calvados villages, producers and local stops

 It’s not somewhere you come for museums or big-ticket sights.
 The charm is in the details: the faded wooden beams on a cottage wall, the sound of church bells marking the hour, the smell of tarte aux pommes drifting out of a café.
 In early autumn, when the apple harvest is underway and the air starts to cool, it’s especially atmospheric.

-What to Do in Beuvron-en-Auge
+What to do in Beuvron-en-Auge

 Start in the village square, where you’ll find a couple of cafés, a crêperie, and small food shops.
 On Saturday and Sunday mornings through October, the market sets up with stalls of local cheese, apples, bread, and cider or Calvados sold directly by producers.
 It’s small, but it feels more authentic than many larger Normandy markets - you’re shopping alongside locals, not crowds.